"WHO ARE YOU?"

 Index gave a curt nod and, trusting the other girl implicitly, simply followed her.

-The four-story former laboratory reminded Index of a desiccated, hollowed-out corpse.
+The four-story former laboratory that Misaka led Index to reminded her of a desiccated, hollowed-out corpse.
 The outside of it was a very dark shade of grey, the kind of color that heavily implied destruction by fire damage or an explosion.
 In contrast to this somber color, a medley of green and bluish-colored hanging plants of varying species crisscrossed the perimeter of the building.
 The lawn around the building had been unkempt as well, and the grass grew long enough to completely cover both girls' feet and some of their lower legs as well.

 The two girls picked their way through this grass and entered what they presumed was the front door.
 As soon as they did so, a thick, heavy, iron-like odor filled their senses.
 Index could instantly tell the smell.